sabinbaniya/responsive-navbar-w-tailwind/README.md

-# responsive-navbar-w-tailwind
+# Responsive Navbar with TailwindCSS

-A responsive navbar created with tailwind
+A responsive navbar created with tailwind css